Healthcare & Social Care

 CQC registration fees

-CQC registration involves an upfront application fee and ongoing annual fees.
-Annual fees are calculated based on the size and type of your service, not a flat rate:
+CQC charges no application fee.
+Once registered, you pay an annual fee, invoiced on your registration anniversary and calculated based on the size and type of your service, not a flat rate:

 The registered manager requirement

 CQC requires every registered location to have a "registered manager" - a named individual responsible for day-to-day management.
-This person must register separately with CQC and meet specific qualification requirements:
+This person must register separately with CQC and demonstrate the qualifications, competence, skills and experience to manage the service:

-You can be both the registered provider (owner) and the registered manager, but you'll need to meet the manager qualification requirements.
+You can be both the registered provider (owner) and the registered manager, but you'll need to demonstrate the skills and experience to manage the service.
 Many small providers hire an experienced manager to fulfil this role while they handle the business side.

 How CQC inspects and rates your service

-Once registered, CQC will inspect your service regularly (frequency depends on your rating).
+Once registered, CQC will assess and inspect your service - there are no fixed inspection intervals.
+CQC is replacing the single assessment framework with sector-specific frameworks during 2026, but the four ratings and five key questions are retained.
 All inspection reports are published on the CQC website and you must display your rating at your premises and online.

 A rating of "Inadequate" can lead to enforcement action including registration cancellation.
-"Requires Improvement" means you must submit an action plan and will be re-inspected within 6 months.
+"Requires Improvement" means you must submit an action plan showing how you will improve.

 Scotland: Care Inspectorate registration